UrkiMimi/heckdocs/docs/animation/trackspoints.md

     ```

 ### Path Animation
-"Path animations" define how an object is animated over its own individual lifetime.
+**Path animations**"** define how an object is animated over its own individual lifetime.
 For path animations, the time value of the point definition is the point each object on the track is at in its individual life span.

 Meaning a point with time `0` would be right when the object finishes jumping in, a point with time `0.5` would be when the object reaches the player, at `0.75`, walls and notes will begin their despawn animation and start flying away very quickly, and `1` being right when the object despawns.

 ![thanksbullet](/assets/animation/pathanimationpoints.png)

 !!! note
-    Objects CANNOT be animated while they are in their jumping animation.
+    Objects cannot be animated while they are in their jumping animation.
 During that time, they will instead strictly use the first point in the point definition.

 #### Individual path animations
 Path animations can individual be assigned to an object by adding the `animation` data in the `customData`.